-All participants must participate in the Family Self Sufficiency program unless they are in an exempt status.
-If the applicant is neither elderly nor an individual with disabilities, they must participate in the FSS program and abide by the Project Based Housing Program (PBVP) guidelines in order to be part of the PBVP.
+All participants are encouraged to participate in the Family Self Sufficiency program unless they are in an exempt status.
+If the applicant is neither elderly nor an individual with disabilities, they are eligible to participate in the FSS program.
 The FSS program and the PBVP guidelines will be explained at the IG phase.
-Should the applicant choose to opt out of entering into the FSS program or not abide by the PBVP guidelines, the applicant would be deemed ineligible.
-They will be told at the IG phase and notified after preliminary determination of eligibility.